 April’s Emerging Showcase features Bristol based band Make Friends who bring their unique indie-pop sound to Bury for the first time.
-Support comes from local talent Kieran Arnold and Charlotte Mary.
+Support comes from local talent Kieran Arnold and Charlotte Kinsella.

 Bristol-based band Make Friends were formed after being collectively inspired by the indie-dance-punk of early era Foals’ Antidotes, and melodic alt-pop of Bombay Bicycle Club.
 The band continue to bring their fresh take on modern indie music and their debut EP forged fan favourite Ellie, followed with a string of singles and a second EP in 2021.